iamlaurenbeard/iamlaurenbeard.github.io/_pages/bio.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hello!
+Hello, and welcome to my work-in-progress website!

-I'm Lauren, [Sociology PhD Student at UChicago](https://sociology.uchicago.edu/directory/lauren-beard){:target="\_blank"}.
+I'm Lauren, a [Sociology PhD Student at UChicago](https://sociology.uchicago.edu/directory/lauren-beard){:target="\_blank"}.
 I use mixed methods approaches to study mental health with marginalized youth and young adults.
 Prior to coming to UChicago, I graduated from UPenn with degrees in Neuroscience and Modern Middle Eastern Studies.

 In my spare time, I like to ride my bike, read and write poetry, and support mutual aid projects in my local community.